glowfi/reddit-scraper/README.md

 ---

-## 💡 Notes
+## Notes

 - API limits apply; use reasonable configuration values
-- Scraping speed depends on your network & Reddit API rate limiting
+- Scraping speed depends on your network and Reddit API rate limiting
 - JSON outputs are ready for further processing (ML, analytics, etc.)

 ---

-## 🤝 Contributing
+## Contributing

 Pull requests, issue reports, and improvements are welcome!

----